shenmishajing/weak_supervised_cell_segmentation/docs/installation/installation.md

 #### AdelaiDet

 The `adet/data/datasets` folder of AdelaiDet has no `__init__.py` file, so it is not a python package.
 Therefore, if we use pip install it from github directly, we can not access it.
-Before they fix this, we have to clone it and install it in editable mode.
+Before they fix this, we have to clone it and install it in editable mode, for more details, see [code](https://github.com/aim-uofa/AdelaiDet).
 Use command as follow:

 ```bash
 git clone https://github.com/aim-uofa/AdelaiDet.git